Lucodivo/Merlinsbag/README.md

 **Note**: This convention perfectly demonstrates the difference between "convention" and "best practice".
 Why not assert initial state during the *Arrange* portion?
 Why take measurements in the *Assert* portion?
 For the first question, maybe it seems counterintuitive to assert outside of the *Assert* portion?
 For the second question, maybe it's fair to say that the purity of the *Action* portion is the main appeal of the convention.
 However, the best answer to both of these questions is that it has simply been chosen to be convention.
-A consistent codebase is of greater concern than any minor victory gained by slightly nudging this "best practice" one way or the other.

 Ex:
 ```